 God prepares people and groups for His kingdom’s purposes through the work of pruning and refining.
 Brad shares a recent journey of personal refining and healing as an example of the Lord’s preparation for great outpourings of the Holy Spirit.
 A guide with steps to personally walk with Jesus through the refining fire is included.

-Recently we have reported to you about the outpourings of the Holy Spirit that have been taking place in our PRMI stream.
+Recently, we have reported to you about the outpourings of the Holy Spirit that have been taking place in our PRMI stream.
 See these reports!
 These confirm that we are at a most extraordinary epoch when the Holy Spirit is being poured out, igniting the fires of revival worldwide.
 This move of God to advance the Kingdom of Jesus Christ has already started, and I believe PRMI has been given a strategic role in preparing for it.
 And that is the exciting part!
-However, historically pruning and refining fire has been part of the preparation of every outpouring of the Holy Spirit, which advances the Kingdom of Jesus Christ.
+However, historically, pruning and refining fire have been part of the preparation of every outpouring of the Holy Spirit, which advances the Kingdom of Jesus Christ.

 Refining and Pruning

 We all know what Jesus says about pruning:

 “I am the true vine and my Father is the gardener.
 (2) He takes away every branch that does not bear fruit in me.
 He prunes every branch that bears fruit so that it will bear more fruit.
 (3) You are clean already because of the word that I have spoken to you.
 (4) Remain in me, and I will remain in you.
 Just as the branch cannot bear fruit by itself, unless it remains in the vine, so neither can you unless you remain in me.
 (5) “I am the vine; you are the branches.
 The one who remains in me – and I in him – bears much fruit, because apart from me you can accomplish nothing.
 John 15:1-5 (NET)

 “I came to pour out fire on the earth, and how I wish it were already ablaze!
 Luke 12:49 (TLV)